-The Board of Trustees of the People for People Charter School is responsible for establishing policies under which the school operates.
-This Student-Parent Handbook includes the school's Code of Conduct adopted to apprise students, parents, and school personnel of the conduct and behavior required of all students to ensure a safe learning environment.
-These rules are intended to promote selfrespect, respect for others and respect for property.
+The Board of Directors of the People for People Charter School is responsible for establishing policies under which the school operates.
+This Student-Parent Handbook includes the school's Code of Conduct, adopted to apprise students, parents, and school personnel of the conduct and behavior required of all students to ensure a safe learning environment.
 It is therefore expected that all students enrolled herein abide by all school policies and procedures including the Code of Conduct and accept responsibility for their actions and behavior.